 This project, which is a key part of the larger Carbon Landscape Programme, is building upon existing survey work being undertaken across areas of Wigan, Salford and Warrington, in order to measure the success of restoration works being delivered by Carbon Landscape partners on the ground.
 Structured surveillance will be used to ensure survey results are comparable year on year.
 The surveys are being undertaken by volunteer Citizen Scientists.
 Visit the Citizen Science Project webpage for more information or to find out how to get involved.

 This project was setup to develop a wider public appreciation of the importance and value of the natural environment in Greater Manchester.
 Over the course of the project we encouraged and trained local people to identify and record the wildlife on their doorstep.
 The project operated across Manchester, Salford, Tameside and Wigan.
 We delivered over 600 activities and events including 13 bioblitzes.
-Over 2,700 people took part in the project and many of our current volunteers got involved with recording wildlife through the From Grey to Green Project.
+Over 2,700 people took part in the project and many of our current volunteers, and a current employed member of our team, got involved with recording wildlife through the From Grey to Green Project.
 Download the final evaluation report for more information.

 The project aimed to rediscover, investigate, conserve and renew the lost orchards and apple varieties of Greater Manchester.
 Members of the public were asked to report the location of old fruit trees and old orchards and heritage orchard owners were offered assistance in managing old fruit trees and help identifying their apple varieties.
 The project team took cuttings from old fruit trees to grow on and preserve these for future generations and this was delivered sustainably by passing on traditional orchard management techniques.
 Download the final evaluation report for more information.